intel/llvm/xptifw/doc/XPTI_Framework.md

     `XPTI_TRACE_ENABLE=true` and to disable, the possible values are `XPTI_TRACE_ENABLE=0` or `XPTI_TRACE_ENABLE=false`.

+    Currently, if the variable is not defined, it is assumed to be `true`.

 2. The environment variable `XPTI_FRAMEWORK_DISPATCHER` points to the XPTI dispatcher or the dynamic component that allows the static library to load the shared object into memory and dispatch the event streams to subscribers